freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/README.md

 >If you want to read more about semantic search, click [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search.html).
 For more on hybrid search, click [here](https://opster.com/guides/elasticsearch/machine-learning/elasticsearch-hybrid-search/)

+## Pre-requisites

+1. A running instance of Elasticsearch
+    1. You can install a local instance of Elasticsearch using Docker.
+See *[How to install the Elastic Stack using Docker Compose](/docker/README2.md)*.
+  1.

 ## Goals